-FDA clears 3rd silicone-gel breast implant for USMarch 9th, 2012 in Other /
+FDA clears 3rd silicone-gel breast implant for USMarch 9, 2012 By MATTHEW PERRONE , AP Health Writer in Medicine & Health / Other

 (AP) -- The Food and Drug Administration has approved a new silicone-gel breast implant from Sientra, making it the third company to market the controversial products in the U.S.